xuanngo2001/cust-live-deb/scripts/repository/inst-xtra-freecad/inst-xtra-freecad.sh.log.md

   * After this operation, 95.5 MB of additional disk space will be used.
   * After this operation, 15.5 MB of additional disk space will be used.
   * After this operation, 3,519 kB of additional disk space will be used.
-  * After this operation, 292 kB of additional disk space will be used.
-  * After this operation, 28.5 MB of additional disk space will be used.
+  * After this operation, 27.9 MB of additional disk space will be used.
-  * After this operation, 1,066 kB of additional disk space will be used.
-  * After this operation, 481 kB of additional disk space will be used.
+  * After this operation, 585 kB of additional disk space will be used.
-  * After this operation, 1,258 kB of additional disk space will be used.
+  * After this operation, 698 kB of additional disk space will be used.
   * After this operation, 157 kB of additional disk space will be used.
   * After this operation, 228 kB of additional disk space will be used.
   * After this operation, 6,192 kB of additional disk space will be used.
-  * After this operation, 6,136 kB of additional disk space will be used.
+  * After this operation, 6,057 kB of additional disk space will be used.
   * After this operation, 2,840 kB of additional disk space will be used.
-  * After this operation, 310 kB of additional disk space will be used.
-  * After this operation, 78.8 kB of additional disk space will be used.
+  * After this operation, 231 kB of additional disk space will be used.
   * After this operation, 79.2 MB of additional disk space will be used.
   * After this operation, 195 kB of additional disk space will be used.
   * After this operation, 12.0 MB of additional disk space will be used.